sharad4u/architecture-center/docs/guide/technology-choices/load-balancing-overview.md

 - [Azure Load Balancer](https://docs.microsoft.com/azure/load-balancer/load-balancer-overview) is an integral part of the Azure SDN stack, providing high-performance, low-latency Layer 4 load-balancing services for all UDP and TCP protocols.
 - [Traffic Manager](https://docs.microsoft.com/azure/traffic-manager/traffic-manager-overview) is a DNS-based traffic load balancer that enables you to distribute traffic optimally to services across global Azure regions, while providing high availability and responsiveness.

 When selecting the load balancing options, here are some factors to consider:

-- Traffic type: Is it a web (HTTP/HTTPS) application?
+- **Traffic type**: Is it a web (HTTP/HTTPS) application?
 Is it public facing or a private application?
-- Global vs. regional: Are you looking at load balancing your VMs or containers within a VNET, or your scale unit/deployments across regions, or both?
+- **Global vs. regional**: Are you looking at load balancing your VMs or containers within a VNET, or your scale unit/deployments across regions, or both?
-- Scalability.
-How does the service handle adding or removing instances?
-Can it autoscale based on load and other metrics?
+- **Scalability**: How does the service handle adding or removing instances?
+Can it auto-scale based on load and other metrics?
-- Availability.
-What is the service SLA?
+- **Availability** What is the service SLA?
-- Cost.
-In addition to the cost of the service itself, consider the operations cost for managing a solution built on that service.
+- **Cost** In addition to the cost of the service itself, consider the operations cost for managing a solution built on that service.
 For example, IaaS solutions might have a higher operations cost.
 - What are the overall limitations of each service?
 - What kind of application architectures are appropriate for this service?